Sample questions relating to Bowness On Windermere leasehold conveyancing

-I am hoping to complete next month on a leasehold property in Bowness On Windermere.
-Conveyancing solicitors have said that they are sending me a report next week.
+I am hoping to exchange soon on a leasehold property in Bowness On Windermere.
+Conveyancing solicitors inform me that they are sending me a report next week.
 Are there areas in the report that I should be focusing on?

 Your report on title for your leasehold conveyancing in Bowness On Windermere should include some of the following: